glennjones/hapi-workshop/code/database/shared-connection/readme.md

-# Shared connection - module based singletons
+# Shared connection example - module based singletons

 During the workshop a number of people ask about patterns of database connection for Hapi.
 The original code I used passed a reference, which was not the best design pattern.